 3. Conscious Club - link here.

-This place has yoga, meditation, sound baths, martial arts classes, with more energy and spiritual practices than your typical asana classes only.
+This place has yoga, meditation, sound baths, martial arts classes, with more energy and spiritual practices than your typical asana (physical postures) classes only.

 4. Svaha Yoga - link here.